Materials and making for our supernatural future

 Showing at Veemgebouw in Eindhoven, Mutant Matter marks Dutch Invertuals’ 19th appearance at the Dutch Design Week, and one of the most progressive and intriguing shows on this year’s programme.
 Bringing together two of the most dynamic and forward-thinking organisations in contemporary global design, the exhibition proposes not just a new collection, but entirely new ways of thinking about what making means in the modern world.

 ‘Radical Matter inspire us to observe the drastic evolution of materials.
-For Milan, we offer our joint vision on a small chapter of this broad and socially involved topic.
+We offer our joint vision on a small chapter of this broad and socially involved topic.
 By envisaging and questioning material innovation we hope to make a real difference on a deeper level.’ – Wendy Plomp, Dutch Invertuals

 For Mutant Matter, 10 Dutch Invertuals designers each present a vision of how the evolution and mutation of materials might be harnessed to bring about a more livable future.
 Works include entirely new materials and revaluations of old ones, experiments with recycled objects and repurposed waste streams, and radical new methods of making and thinking about design.